 1. Written communication

 One of the most common types of communication in the workplace is called written communication.
-This term refers to sharing information through a written format such as texts, emails, letters, files or perhaps even sale brochures.
+This term refers to sharing information through a written format such as texts, emails, letters, files or perhaps even sales brochures.

 Here are some ways you can improve your written communication skills.

 Keep your writing simple

 When you are writing for business, you should always try to keep your writing as simple as possible.
 While you may be required to add a lot of details, you should try to be concise with what you’re saying and get to the point quickly.